Types of back surgery

 - Artificial disks.
 Implanted artificial disks are a treatment alternative to spinal fusion for painful movement between two vertebrae due to a degenerated or injured disk.
-These relatively new devices are still being studied, however, so it's not yet clear what role they might play as a back surgery option.
+But these relatively new devices aren't an option for most people.

 Consider all options

 Before you agree to back surgery, consider getting a second opinion from a qualified spine specialist.
-Spine surgeons hold differing opinions about when to operate, what type of surgery to perform, and whether — for some spine conditions — surgery is warranted at all.
+Spine surgeons may hold different opinions about when to operate, what type of surgery to perform and whether — for some spine conditions — surgery is warranted at all.
 Back and leg pain can be a complex issue that may require a team of health professionals to diagnose and treat.